Sarasota Probation Violation Defense Lawyer

 assigned a probation officer to monitor your actions and determine if

-you are abiding to the rules.
+you are abiding by the rules.
 As a minimal violation can lead to serious

 penalties, it is important for you to be aware of everything that might

 be considered a break, such as:

 - Failing to report to your probation officer

 Seek Justice with Our Sarasota Criminal Defense Lawyer

 If you are accused of violating your probation, your chances might rely

 solely on evidence and eyewitnesses.
 In order to properly prepare and